syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 To deliver the simpler experience though, you want to orchestrate those Promises in a higher-level Promise.
-In Kratix terms, this is a Compound Promise: a Promise that define other Promises as its Dependencies.
+In Kratix terms, this is a Compound Promise: a Promise that defines other Promises as its Dependencies.

 <figure class="diagram">
   <CompoundPromiseDiagram className="small"/>